Torch Component[source]

 preprocess

-Preprocess the document to extract features that will be used by the neural network to perform its predictions.
+Preprocess the document to extract features that will be used by the neural network and its subcomponents on to perform its predictions.

 Parameters